-Medicines taken by mouth can affect the digestive system in a number of different ways.
-Both prescription and over-the-counter medicines are usually safe and effective.
+Medicines taken by mouth can affect the digestive system in a number of ways.
+Both prescription and over-the-counter medicines are usually safe and work well.
 But they may cause harmful effects in some people.
-Certain medicines taken together may interact and cause harmful side effects.
+Certain medicines taken together may interact.
+They can cause harmful side effects.
 Or they may affect how well the medicines work.
 It is also important that your healthcare providers know about your allergies, sensitivities, and other health conditions before you start taking a new medicine.

 Listed below are some problems related to the digestive system that can happen when taking medicine: